Ne0n09/cloudflared-remotefalcon/docs/about/files.md

     :   Combines the MongoDB root username and password together into the URI path.
 There is no need to modify this.

-    `MINIO_PATH`
+    `VERSITYGW_PATH`

-    :   This specifies the path where the MinIO container data is stored on your server.
-The default is: `#!sh /home/minio-volume`.
+    :   This specifies the path where the Versity Gateway container data is stored on your server.
+The default is: `#!sh /home/versitygw-volume`.
 The configure-rf script does NOT modify this.

-    `MINIO_ROOT_USER`
+    `S3_ROOT_USER`

-    :   Specifies the root user for MinIO.
-The [minio_init](scripts.md#minio_initsh) script will automatically update the default value to a random value.
+    :   Specifies the root user for Versity Gateway.
+The [versitygw_init](scripts.md#versitygw_initsh) script will automatically update the default value to a random value.

-    `MINIO_ROOT_PASSWORD`
+    `S3_ROOT_PASSWORD`

-    :   Specifies the root password for MinIO.
-The [minio_init](scripts.md#minio_initsh) script will automatically update the default value to a random value.
+    :   Specifies the root password for Versity Gateway.
+The [versitygw_init](scripts.md#versitygw_initsh_initsh) script will automatically update the default value to a random value.

     `S3_ENDPOINT`